Topics included in this article:

 - After choosing the hole for cable entry, the unused hole must be plugged with the blanking plate.

-- Insert the blanking plate into the unused cable entry hole and tighten until the gasket is fully compressed against the camera base.
+- Insert the blanking plate into the unused cable entry hole and tighten until the gasket is fully compressed against the base of the camera.

 Install the Cable Gland